 As the Tkachenko mode is the only low-energy degree of freedom, one expects that it can be described by an effective field theory (EFT) which involves a single field.
-However, up to now, a full understanding of the structure of such a theory has not been achieved.
+However, up to now, a complete understanding of the structure of such a theory has yet to be achieved.
 At the quadratic level, the effective Lagrangian~\cite{PhysRevLett.110.181601} coincides with that for a Lifshitz scalar~\cite{Grinstein:1981rbe}, but the form of the interaction terms in the Lagrangian and how they are constrained by symmetries are not known.
 These interaction terms are needed to calculate the decay rate of the Tkachenko mode~\cite{Matveenko:2011}.

-In this Letter, we show that noncommutative field theory (see, e.g., Refs.~\cite{Douglas:2001ba,Rubakov-NC}) provides a convenient framework for the construction of the effective field theory of the Tkachenko mode.
+In this Letter, we show that noncommutative field theory (see, e.g., Refs.~\cite{Douglas:2001ba,Rubakov-NC}) provides a convenient framework for constructing the effective field theory of the Tkachenko mode.
 That noncommutative field theory (NCFT) may be applicable to the problem is intuitively understandable---rotating a nonrelativistic system is formally equivalent to placing it in a magnetic field, and on the lowest Landau level (LLL) the guiding-center coordinates do not commute.
 Because of that, NCFT has often been invoked in the context of the quantum Hall effect~\cite{Susskind:2001fb,Polychronakos:2001mi,Hellerman:2001rj,Fradkin:2002qw,Pasquier:2007nda,Dong:2020bkt,Du:2021hes}.
 Vortex lattices can also be realized on the LLL~\cite{Ho:2001, Sinova:2002, PhysRevA.72.021606}.
 As we will see, in the case of the Tkachenko mode, NCFT provides a way to organize terms in the Lagrangian consistent with symmetries.
 Following the formalism, we are able to determine the general structure of the interacting Lagrangian, and from there, that the decay rate of a Tkachenko mode (at zero temperature) scales like the cube of its energy,

-This implies, in particular, that the Tkachenko mode becomes a more and more well-defined quasiparticle (i.e., $\Gamma/E\to 0$) as the energy $E$ approaches to zero.
+This implies, in particular, that the Tkachenko mode becomes a more and more well-defined quasiparticle (i.e., $\Gamma/E\to 0$) as the energy $E$ approaches zero.